 Atrial fibrillation (AFib) is the most common type of cardiac arrhythmia, which is the incidence of the heart beating irregularly.
 AFib is caused by . . .

-- Q How can exercise affect my heart arrhythmia?
+- Q How can I prevent cardiac arrhythmia?

 - Q What risk factors contribute to arrhythmia?